mixxxdj/manual/source/hardware/controllers/reloop_mixage.rst

 Mixer Section
 -------------

 All mapped controls use MIDI channel #1 (can be changed on the back of the device).
-Most functions on this controller are self-explanatory and mapped in that way.
+Most functions on this controller are self-explanatory and mapped in that way (you might want to check the official manual).
 The others are explained here:

 =======================================================  =====================================================================================================================================  ===============================================================================
 Control                                                  Function                                                                                                                               Shift function